smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/00-Warmup/README.md

 - How many tables do you have?
 - For each table, what are the columns?

-Once you are comfortable with the schema, let's write a SQL Query
+Once you are comfortable with the schema, let's write an SQL Query

 ## Students from a City

-In DBeaver, open the SQL Editor and write a SQL query to select all students coming from `'Paris'`.
+In DBeaver, open the SQL Editor and write an SQL query to select all students from `'Paris'`.

 Once you are happy with your query, open the `school.py` file and put that SQL query into the Python file.
 We want this query to be **dynamic** (i.e. work with any city, given as a parameter to the `students_from_city` function), so don't forget to update it.